Hinaser/jscrypto/API.md

 var aesProps = {mode, padding, kdfModule, kdfSalt, kdfHasher, kdfIterations};

 var cipherParams = JsCrypto.AES.encrypt("message", "password", aesProps);
-cipherParams.toString(); // "U2FsdGVkX1/a7+JWXjxGgCXR5T2J97jwBZAKtZNXZI4=".
+// Gets "U2FsdGVkX1/a7+JWXjxGgCXR5T2J97jwBZAKtZNXZI4=".
 OpenSSL compatible format.
+JsCrypto.formatter.OpenSSLFormatter.stringify(cipherParams);

-// Or Simply
+// Or
+cipherParams.toString();

-var cipherParams = JsCrypto.AES.encrypt("message", "password", {kdfSalt: JsCrypto.Hex.parse("daefe2565e3c4680")});
+// You can omit default parameters. var cipherParams = JsCrypto.AES.encrypt("message", "password", {kdfSalt: JsCrypto.Hex.parse("daefe2565e3c4680")});
 cipherParams.toString(); // "U2FsdGVkX1/a7+JWXjxGgCXR5T2J97jwBZAKtZNXZI4=".
 OpenSSL compatible format.
-// Above options are all defaults except for kdfSalt so you can omit them if you want to use default options.
+// Above options are all default values except for kdfSalt so you can omit them if you want to use default values.
 // Warning: DO NOT specify kdfSalt unless you need to do it.
 ```